 Q3: My employee is telling me they have coronavirus from work.
 Now what do I do?

 A. Start by directing the employee to appropriate care.
 Then, file the First Report of Injury with your workers’ compensation provider immediately.
-Fund Workers’ Compensation program members can file a First Report of Injury online.
+Fund members with Workers’ Compensation coverage can file a First Report of Injury online.
 An adjuster will reach out and explain how to proceed.
 Please be sure to list COVID-19 in the field “How injury or illness/abnormal health condition occurred.
 Describe the sequence of events and include any objects or substances that directly injured the employee or made the employee ill.”